LT-IntroToAI-SY2324/intro-to-python-mewong1/a1_writeup.md

 ## Reflection Questions

 1. What is your initial thoughts about the python programming language?
 I think python might be a little easier to use than java in the long run.
-I think the syntax makes sense.
+I think the syntax makes sense and easier to learn than Java might be.